see-for-yourself/bgdv-book/_posts/2024-10-24-chapter3_grayscale-colormaps-transparency.md

 For both grayscale and color, the aesthetic aspects are to a great extent subjective and personal.
 The perceptual aspects have been studied and there are design principles applicable to data visualization [1].
 One important technique is the use of perceptually uniform colormaps.
 For numerical data, these map data values to color (or grayscale) values so that a difference on the data value scale is perceived as the same as a difference on the color value scale.
 It is notable that a sequential grayscale is more effective than a sequential color scale.
 For visualizing categorical variables, marker shapes and colors with the same level of saliency can be employed.

 In this chapter, we begin with a discussion of grayscale and colormaps, and show an example of applying different colormaps to the Climate Stripes visualization.
 Then we go over transparency, followed by marker shapes and colors.
-We end the chapter with a longer example of visualing extreme rainfall events in Bengaluru.
+We end the chapter with a longer example of visualizing extreme rainfall events in Bengaluru.

 ## 3.1 Grayscale and Colormaps